Why the Most Prepared Person in the Room Still Chokes

 The problem with being a high-functioning human

-Most people who underperform aren't lacking skill, preparation, or a good playlist to warm up to.
-They're running outdated subconscious software that nobody told them they could update.
+Most people who underperform aren't lacking skill, strength, preparation, or a good playlist to warm up to.
+They're running outdated subconscious programming they didn’t realize they could update.

 The athlete who trains like a machine and then short-circuits on game day.
 The executive who could give that presentation in their sleep but somehow can't breathe when the VP walks in.
 The creative who has brilliant ideas right up until someone asks them to share one.